Websoft9/docker-library/CONTRIBUTING.md

 7. Complete your issue checklist
 8. Docker exec **websoft9-apphub** container and pull request to repository
    ```
-   # sample for your
+   # sample for your, --appid get from Websoft9 Console, it not appname
-   docker exec -it websoft9-apphub  apphub commit --appid "wordpress" --github_token "yourgithubtoken"
+   docker exec -it websoft9-apphub  apphub commit --appid "wordpress_o2qjz" --github_token "yourgithubtoken"
    ```

 ## Process diagram